Breaking Tasks into Manageable Chunks: The Pomodoro Technique ADHD

 It may feel tempting to procrastinate using the Pomodoro Technique.
 Those with ADHD may cut breaks short or get distracted by notifications.

-• Stick to Your Schedule: If you find yourself falling behind, try not to push out your deadlines.
-Instead, refocus your efforts in the next Pomodoro.
+- Stick to Your Schedule: If you find yourself falling behind, try not to push out your deadlines.
+Instead, refocus your efforts on the next Pomodoro.
 This can help you maintain momentum without the added stress of shifting timelines.

 By being mindful of these points, you can make the Pomodoro Technique a helpful ally in managing ADHD, keeping your work sessions productive and your mindset positive.
 Keep up the great work!